brentgroves/repsys/a_status/review/2025/comments.md

 ## Customer – Supplier of Choice

 Enabling the Linamar Structures to utilize the corporate data lake, using Microsoft Fabric, to include all of data in various databases - vending machines, CMM, PLC sensor, and other reporting data.
 This will make more complicated reports easier to create and maintain within the Structures group.

+Status: In the process of creating the `Structures Microsoft Fabric Medallion Workflow` process.
+We are using the `Maintenance oil consumption` report as a test case to understand and document this new data analytics process.
+When complete Structures business data will be located in a centralized data lake enabling previously impossible insights.
+This process will enable us to securely manage Power BI, dashboards, and Notebooks.
+It will also encompass automated data collection for the management, creation, and visibility of statistical process control graphs and charts previously in the domain of Minitab.